colejcummins/learn-crypto/README.md

 The *Python Toolkit* highlights basic python functions and statements by providing example code, encouraging students to use the python shell in the terminal as a resource

+### 2. Sample Projects

+The four projects outlined are as follows:

+ * **Shift Cipher** as a basic substitution cipher that introduces user input, string and list operations, touching on ascii encoding

+ * **Enigma Machine** is another substitution cipher that highlights mapping and dictionaries

+ * **Image Steganography** introduces bitwise operations, file IO, and different aspects of bitmap files

+ * **SHA2 Hash**

+More projects will be added in the future!